-Dealing with the Blood-Brain Barrier DVD
+Digital Course: Dealing with the Blood-Brain Barrier

 June 14, 2010

-About the Course: Achieving blood-brain barrier (BBB) penetration remains a significant hurdle for successfully prosecuting CNS targets.
+About this Product: Achieving blood-brain barrier (BBB) penetration remains a significant hurdle for successfully prosecuting CNS targets.
 Decades of research have failed to yield a single “sure-fire” approach to ensure CNS penetration.
 The current state of CNS drug discovery suggests that a more holistic approach is necessary, one that considers a balance of ADME and physicochemical properties.
 This course will examine the physiological basis for the barrier and some of the in vitro and in vivo experiments available.

 Agenda At A Glance:

 You will obtain a perspective on the variety of factors necessary to make informed decisions regarding blood-brain barrier.

 The physiological basis for the “barrier” nature of the BBB

 Experimental approaches (in vitro/in vivo) that are available for screening for brain penetration